Level: all skill levels

 David has had over twenty solo exhibitions and his work has been acquired by collections such as the Australian National Gallery, National Gallery of Victoria, Artbank, and Mornington Peninsula Regional Gallery.
 David has participated in numerous exhibitions, including Imagine, Heide Museum of Modern Art, 2006 and Melbourne Now, National Gallery of Victoria, 2013.
-David also attended a residency at Leipzig International Art Program, Germany in 2015.
+David has also attended residencies at Leipzig in 2015 and Berlin in 2016.

 Location: Enderby Studio, 314 Church Street, Richmond